odpi/egeria-docs/site/docs/connectors/index.md

 There are currently no archive services supplied by Egeria.

 ??? education "Further information"

-    - [Configuring an engine host](/egeria-docs/guides/admin/servers/configuring-an-engine-host) to understand how to set up an archive service.
+    - [Configuring an engine host](/egeria-docs/guides/admin/servers/configuring-an-engine-host) to understand how to set up the [Engine Host](/egeria-docs/concepts/engine-host) server where the governance action services run.
-    - [Overview of connectors)](/egeria-docs/frameworks/ocf/overview) that defines the behavior of all connectors.

-??? education "Further information"
+    - [Setting up a governance engine content pack](/egeria-docs/guides/developer/open-metadata-archive/creating-governance-engine-content-packs) to create an [archive engine](/egeria-docs/concepts/archive-engine) definition to load into a [Metadata Access Store](/egeria-docs/concepts/metadata-access-store).
     - [Writing an archive service](/egeria-docs/guides/developer/archive-services/overview) to understand how to write an archive service.
-    - [Configuring an engine host](/egeria-docs/guides/admin/servers/configuring-an-engine-host) to understand how to set up an archive service.
-    - [Overview of connectors)](/egeria-docs/frameworks/ocf/overview) that defines the behavior of all connectors.

 ## Runtime connectors